FINDING REAL ESTATE JOBS IN COLORADO

 Patrick Armbrust, Director

 To enroll click the button below.
-From the drop down menu titled “Select a course or program/Course name” click “Broker Associate Distance Learning” or “Broker Associate Classroom.”
-You will be contacted by school staff who will provide online video access and arrange for delivery of course materials.
+Once enrolled, you will be contacted by school staff who will arrange for delivery of course materials and provide online video access.